 As hard as the challenge was to make a decent photo of this mashy, pappy dish (challenge accomplished!) so amazingly delicious was everything combined in the end.

-I would totally suggest to serve the pumpkin sweet potato mash together with the wild game goulash which Dennis and Marc from OSGC wrote down for you and the red wine champignons which Marco from Gluthelden published on his blog.
-Note that the recipes are in German only.
+I would totally suggest to serve the pumpkin sweet potato mash together with a savoury wild game goulash and red wine champignons which Marco from Gluthelden published on his blog.
+Note that the recipe is in German only.